cwshu/NCTU_OS_2015_HW3/spec.rst

 1. [Basic] 60% grade

+   We know that every virtual address requries 4 level address translation to be mapped to the corresponding physical address.
+Each level of the translation invovles a page table, so overall the 4-level translation will invovle 4 page tables.
+On x86, a page table occupies a memory page.
+So, the page tables for translating the address range of a memory page will by itself take 4 memory pages in the memory.

-   Given a process with two memory pages in virtual address space.
+   Now, given a process with two memory pages:

-   Their virtual address are ``0x400000 ~ 0x401000`` and ``0x600000 ~ 0x601000``.
+   First page with virtual address range ``0x400000 ~ 0x401000``
+   Second page with virtual address range ``0x600000 ~ 0x601000``
    The 4 level page index of ``0x400000`` is ``(0, 0, 2, 0)``, and of ``0x600000`` is ``(0, 0, 3, 0)``.

-   We know that every virtual address need to do 4 level address translation to find physical address, so they need 4 memory pages in the page table.
-Each level need a memory page.
-   For example, in Figure 21, you find 4 pages in page table, and one page is physical frame.

-   Thus, two memory pages of process in virtual address space both have 4 memory pages in page table.

-   Question: Do they totally use 8 pages in page table, or they share some pages in page table?
+   Question: To support the address translation of the two memory pages, how much memory space (in terms of number of pages) do we need to llocate for the page table structure?
+Do we need 8 memory pages for the page table structure?
+Or, maybe some of the page tables may be shared?

 2. [Advanced] 10% grade